sympy/sympy-live/README.rst

 On the Mac, it is a disk image with an application, which you should drag to your Applications folder.
-Open the program and install the symlinks (it should ask you the first time you open the application, but if if doesn't, choose "Make Symlinks..." from the GoogleAppEngineLauncher menu).
+Open the program and install the symlinks (it should ask you the first time you open the application, but if it doesn't, choose "Make Symlinks..." from the GoogleAppEngineLauncher menu).

 Then clone sympy-live repository::